apoklar/apoklar.github.io/_pages/cv.md

 Education
 ======
-* Bachelor of Science in Computer Science, Univeristy of Houston, 2025 (expected)
+* Bachelor of Science in Computer Science, University of Houston, 2025 (expected)
 * Associate of Science, Lonestar College, 2018

 Work experience